75lb/command-line-args/README.md

 ```

 ## Tips
-To validate the collected options, use `test-value`.
+- To validate the collected options, use `test-value`.
+- multiples can be `--file one two` or `--file one --file two`

 ## Install
 ```sh